thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "An example of what preformatted text can look like."

-**Examples Notes:** The screen reader did not give any indication that the first example was using a `<pre>` tag nor was there any discernible difference between either example, but the `<pre>` tag should still be used when applicable.
+**Example Notes:** The screen reader did not give any indication that the first example was using a `<pre>` tag nor was there any discernible difference between either example, but the `<pre>` tag should still be used when applicable (see [`<pre>`: The Preformatted Text element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) for more information).

 When using the `<pre>` tag to create an image with text characters, for example, you should provide an alternative caption for screen readers.
-Check out the [MDN page on the pre tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre#accessibility_concerns) for an example.
+See the link for the `pre` tag above for an example.

 <hr>